 According to Henry Leverage's "Dictionary of the Underworld," which appeared in a 1925 issue of Flynn's, this term referred to a detective who looked for pickpockets.

 "Popular report has it that he listens so often, so long, so hard, that his ears grow to monstrous size," Partridge writes of this term for a policeman, which originated with a piece by J. Allen Dunn in the November 15, 1930 issue of Flynn's: "There's a couple of elephant ears ... spotting this joint."

 Fuzz, referring to the police force, originated in America in 1929.
 A fuzzy, meanwhile, was a term from 1931 and referred to a policeman who was "very diligent in enforcing the law."

 A term from 1933 for policemen patrolling in cars.
-Even more delightful(ly insulting) is the singular form, Lizzie Lousie: "'A policeman who uses a smalle coupe in which to patrol his beat' ... that being a contemtuous term," Partridge writes.
+The singular form is Lizzie Lousie: "'A policeman who uses a smalle coupe in which to patrol his beat' ... that being a contemptuous term," Partridge writes.

 This 1910 term was "not very common," according to Partridge.
 "Perhaps, via a hypothetical mittery ... hands clapped by policemen on malefactors' shoulders."

-A 1781 term for a constable or officer of the law, from Ralph Tomlinson's parody, A Slang Pastoral:
+A 1781 term for a constable or officer of the law, from Ralph Tomlinson's parody, :